NUTRITION AND YOU.COM Fruits Vegetables Seafood Sitemap Blog

 Buttercup Squash Nutrition facts

-Buttercups typically have thick, dark-green skin with light stripes and a blockier shape than kabocha.
-Inside, deep yellow to orange meat is pleasantly sweet.
+Buttercup squash, a popular variety of winter squash in the Cucurbita maxima (Pumpkin) subfamily, is known for its thick, dark-green skin with light stripes and a blockier shape compared to kabocha squash.
+Inside, it boasts deep yellow to orange flesh that is pleasantly sweet.

 Botanical name: Cucurbita maxima (Buttercup type).